PetrKryslUCSD/MeshTutor.jl/README.md

 ```
 cd("tutorials")
 ```
 open the tutorial file and execute it either in its entirety or line by line.

+!!! note
+Please note that the tutorials may conflict.
+Make sure to start a new Julia for each tutorial you wish to execute.